yushengtzou/CPE/README.md

 # Coding Notes

-This repository contains coding notes and exercises for preparing for the Collegiate Programming Examination (CPE).
+This repo is the harbour of my code for solving UVa Online Judge problems and Leetcode.
+It's purpose is to prepare for the Collegiate Programming Examination (CPE) and IT company interview.

 ## The Professionalism of a Programmer